Odotocodot/Flow.Launcher.Plugin.OneNote/Readme.md

 ```

 This is allows you to search OneNote pages using the OneNote API which searches both the content in a page as well as the page title.

+- Press <kbd>⏎ Enter</kbd> or left-click on a search result to open in OneNote.

 > [!NOTE]
 > You can include bitwise operators like `AND` or `OR` (they must be uppercase) in your search.
 E.g. `on hello there AND general kenobi`.